-Nandi Ishikawa, Clinical Director
+Nandi Ishikawa, Deputy Director of Clinical Services

 Nandi has more than 17 years of management and supervisory experience in the human services field, and more than 8 years providing direct services to children, adults, and families in crisis.
 Nandi has a Masters and Bachelors degree in social work.
 At HHHRC, she ensures that people living with HIV on O'ahu have access to HIV medication, and competent, quality health care needed to suppress the HIV virus and live their best lives.

-Kavika Puahi, Operations Director
+Kavika Puahi, Deputy Director of Operations

 Kavika has more than 15 years of non-profit experience working primarily with The CHOW Project, Hawai'i’s statewide syringe exchange program.
 He has managed various aspects of administration and programmatic functions during his non-profit career.
 At HHHRC, Kavika will continue to oversee the administrative components of the organization as well as non-clinical programs.

 Beth Littledell, Director of Human Resources